g7kse/g7kse.github.io/content/blog/52week.md

 🚧 is work in progress
 ❌ is not started

+End of Year Totals

+✅ 43
+🚧 3
+❌ 6

+Not too bad, perhaps missed a few opportunities but i wouldn't have done half the stuff I might have done if it wasn't for the challenge.

 #### Week 1 - Design a QSL card ✅

 Job done.
 The QSL card on the front page is mine...ordered some and so I'll have to use them now.
 The JoyPlot is the bit I'm keen on as it comes from the Joy Division album [Unknown Pleasures](https://en.wikipedia.org/wiki/Unknown_Pleasures) which was done by [Peter Saville](https://en.wikipedia.org/wiki/Peter_Saville_(designer)).
 There's a subtle red dot for the QTH and the font is [Acid](https://www.dafont.com/acid.font) and the logo's were just turned into single colour ones as opposed to multiple colours.